scottgallant/xaprb-src/content/blog/2016/03/19/meditation.md

 thoughts, then your mind is in control of you, and not the other way around.
-Developing the ability to witness your mind, and know it as something separate, allows you to be unattached to the mind's cravings, fears, doubts, conditioned reactions, and other misery.
+Developing the ability to witness your mind, and know it as something separate, allows you to be unattached to the mind's cravings, fears, doubts, conditioned reactions, aversions, delusions, and other misery.

 It's taken me half a dozen years to reach the point I have now.
 There were many detours and many false prophets; many people teaching meditation without knowing it themselves.
-Now that I've found my way past those, and I'm making real progress, everything is different.
+Now that I've found my way past those, everything is different.

 I'll give two concrete examples of how meditation has changed me.
 Some months ago I wrote about [the agonizing pain and stress of being a